IUPAC Color Books: Orange Book

-The Compendium of Analytical Nomenclature is a book published by the International Union of Pure and Applied Chemistry (IUPAC) containing internationally accepted definitions for terms in analytical chemistry.
-It has traditionally been published in an orange cover, hence its informal name, the Orange Book.
+The Orange Book, formally titled Compendium of Analytical Nomenclature, contains internationally accepted definitions for terms in analytical chemistry.
+It has traditionally been published in an orange cover.

 Although the book is described as the "Definitive Rules", there have been three editions published; the first in 1978 (ISBN 0-08022-008-8), the second in 1987 (ISBN 0-63201-907-7) and the third in 1998 (ISBN 0-86542-615-5).
 The third edition is also available online.
 A Catalan translation has also been published (1987, ISBN 84-7283-121-3).

 Purple Book

-The first edition of the Compendium of Macromolecular Terminology and Nomenclature, known as the Purple Book, was published in 1991.
-It is about the nomenclature of polymers.
+The Purple Book, formally titled Compendium of Macromolecular Terminology and Nomenclature, contains the nomenclature of polymers.
+The first edition was first published in 1991.
 The second and latest edition was published in December 2008 and is also available for download.

 Red Book

-Nomenclature of Inorganic Chemistry, by chemists commonly referred to as the Red Book, is a collection of recommendations on inorganic chemical nomenclature.
-It is published at irregular intervals by the International Union of Pure and Applied Chemistry (IUPAC).
-The last full edition was published in 2005, in both paper and electronic versions.
+The Red Book, formally titled Nomenclature of Inorganic Chemistry, is a collection of recommendations on inorganic chemical nomenclature.
+It is published at irregular intervals, with the latest full edition published in 2005, in both paper and electronic versions.